GoekeLab/proActiv/README.md

 **Initial Release 0.1.0**

-Release date: 5th September 2020
+Release date: 19th May 2020

+This release corresponds to the proActiv version used by [Demircioglu et al.](#reference)

 ## Limitations